Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Discussion and conclusions

 The oscillatory magnetization resulting from a thermodynamically viable entropy exhibits significant deviations from the standard LK theory, especially at low temperatures $T \ll \omega_c$, and the leading temperature dependence of the oscillation amplitude $A_k(T)$ depends on the dynamical scaling of the critical bosonic mode.
 In case of the undamped $z=1$ boson, we find that $A_k(T)$ exhibits a $T^{2}\ln(\omega_c/T)$ attenuation which differs from the usual LK behavior $T^2$ by an extra logarithmic factor $\sim \ln(\omega_c/T)$ (see Eq.~\eqref{eq:A_z=1_final}).
 The origin of this non-analytic contribution can be traced back to the ‘oscillatory’ part of the fermionic self-energy averaged over all values of $k_z$, which retains a marginal Fermi liquid form even at frequencies smaller than $\omega_c$, see Eq.~\eqref{eq:ImSigmakzaveragedz=1}.
 We also note the proposed $\sim T^{2}\ln(\omega_c/T)$ low-temperature asymptotic behavior of $A_1(T)$ formally resembles the results of \cite{Pelzer1991,Wasserman_1991} obtained from a different phenomenological model.

 In contrast, the Landau overdamped $z=3$ critical boson leads to several non-analytic low-$T$ contributions, with the most dominant one scaling as $T^{4/3}$ at lowest temperatures, see Eq.~\eqref{eq:A_z=3_final}.
 The latter contribution is formally associated with the bosonic part of the thermodynamic potential, and results from the combination of the $z=3$ dynamical scaling and the finite oscillatory part of the compressibility $\nu_{\rm osc}$, cf. Eq.~\eqref{eq:compress22}.
 In addition, Eq.~\eqref{eq:DHVA_z=3} also contains a sub-leading term $\sim T^{5/3}$ stemming from the oscillatory part of the fermionic self-energy at the extremal orbit.
 Its non-analytic behavior is related to the `dimensional reduction' of the phase volume available for scattering processes that do not take the fermion away from the extremal orbit, see Fig.~\ref{fig:dim_red} and discussion in Sec.~\ref{sec:dim_red_sec}.
 It is also worth mentioning that this contribution appears with an unconventional oscillating pre-factor $\nu_{\rm osc}\frac{d\nu_{\rm osc}}{dB}$ (all other terms in our Eq.~\eqref{eq:DHVA_z=3} or in the extended LK theory are accompanied by a single factor of $\nu_{\rm osc}$ only).
 The appearance of {\it{two}} factors of $\nu_{\rm osc}$ can already be seen perturbatively, by considering the lowest-order diagram for the LW functional $\Phi$ and singling out the oscillatory contribution from the Poisson summations of {\it both} Green's functions at the same time.
 In the conventional Luttinger's expansion, such contributions are of the order of $\sim T^2$ and further suppressed by an extra factor of $\omega_c/\mu$.
 However, here they produce a strong non-analytic temperature dependence, and thus, must be retained.
+It is also worth mentioning that if the system is slightly detuned from a quantum critical point (i.e. if the dressed bosonic propagator has a small but finite physical `mass' $M_{ b}=\sqrt{m_b^2-g^2\nu}>0$), then at sufficiently low temperatures the conventional LK-type behavior is recovered $A_k(T)-A_k(T=0)\sim -\bar{g}^2 k \omega_D^2 T^2/(M_{ b}^2\omega_c)$.
+As a result, the anomalous temperature dependence of the oscillation amplitudes in Eq.~\eqref{eq:A_z=3_final} should be cut off at the crossover scale that could be estimated as $T_{\rm cross}\sim \bar{g}\beta M_b^3/\omega_D^2$.